Exploring Iceland by doing a number of day trips from Reykjavik is a surprisingly easy and convenient way to see this beautiful country.

-Day trips from Reykjavik in Iceland are surprisingly easy.
-There are a remarkable number of natural wonders in easy driving distance from both the airport (Keflavik) and the capital city, Reykjavik.
-Whether you a hire a car (read my guide here) for ultimate flexibility and freedom, or join a tour, Iceland is a wonderfully straight forward destination to explore!
+There are a remarkable number of natural wonders in easy driving distance from both the airport (Keflavík) and the capital city, Reykjavik.
+From gushing waterfalls to open craters and soothing waters you can even bathe in, Iceland is a destination like no other.

 The island nation of Iceland has become the new European place to go.
-With a flight time of just 3 hours, it’s perfect for long weekend breaks or as a stopover between here and the US.
+With a flight time of just 3 hours, it’s perfect for long weekend breaks or as a stopover between the UK and the US.

-Having recently visited Reykjavik, I was so impressed with how many awesome natural wonders are within 2 hours of Keflavik Airport and the city.
+Having recently visited Reykjavik, I was so impressed with how many awesome natural wonders are within 2 hours of Keflavik Airport and the city centre.
 So I’ve decided to put together a quick guide focusing on day trips from Reykjavik Iceland!

-- This is a unique spot where the Eurasian and North American tectonic plates meet!
+Sandvík is the unique spot where the Eurasian and North American tectonic plates meet.
 There’s a footbridge cross between the two which you can cross.
 We thought it was pretty cool, as you could stand one side and a friend could stand the other, and you’d both be in different continents.

-- This incredible waterfall is totally different to anything I have ever seen before, as you can walk completely behind it.
-The force of the water is something to be experienced and although you might get a little wet, a climb behind here offers a completely unique perspective.
+This incredible waterfall is totally different to anything I have ever seen before, as you can walk completely behind it.
+The force of the water at Seljalandsfoss is something to be experienced and although you might get a little wet, a climb behind here offers a completely unique perspective.
 It is not to be missed and is definitely one of the must see attractions in Iceland.

 (Apologies for the pics – it was SO hard to get my phone out as I was getting so soaked!

-- Of course I had to include this.
-The Blue Lagoon has quickly become one of Iceland’s most famous attractions, and for good reason.
+The iconic Blue Lagoon has quickly become one of Iceland’s most famous attractions, and for good reason.
 We opted for the most basic entrance option but you can pay more for more experiences.

-- Oh, there’s a bar too by the water’s edge so you can enjoy a drink and soak up this experience for longer.
+Oh, and there’s a bar too by the water’s edge so you can enjoy a drink and soak up this experience for longer.

-- Don’t miss the opportunity to explore the capital of Reykjavik itself!
-It’s pretty, calm, friendly but yes, a little on the expensive side.
+Don’t miss the opportunity to explore the capital of Reykjavik itself!
+It’s pretty, calm and friendly.
+But yes, a little on the expensive side.
 Icelandic coffee culture is a vibe too!

-- We only had the opportunity to try two places, the Cafe Babalú and Kaffitár, both in the very centre of town just down from the church.
+We only had the opportunity to try two places, the Cafe Babalú and Kaffitár, both in the very centre of town just down from the church.
 There’s nothing quite like having breakfast while it is still dark outside.
-In the winter months anyway!

 As well as day trips from Reykjavik, the city itself is well worth spending some time in.
 Although it could hardly be described as a bustling metropolis; it’s very easy to lose a couple of hours wandering the streets and little stores and cafes.
-In the absence of tall glass skyscrapers, the streets instead are lined with cute colourful wooden buildings.
-Everything seems to be so small and quaint,
+In the absence of tall glass skyscrapers, the streets instead are lined with cute colourful wooden buildings, and everything seems to be so small and quaint,

 If you’ve enjoyed this post, feel free to share using the below links!